 These posts will still be visible in "Recent Discussion", on the "All Posts" page, and on your profile, but they will be hidden by default in the "Frontpage Posts" section.
 (Users can change their filters to view "personal blog" posts in that section.)

 You can also put your own post into "Personal blog" by un-checking the box that appears in the lower left-hand corner of the Draft Post page — although please note that some users will have elected to show "Personal blog" posts on their Frontpage:

-If you want to, you can opt in to seeing "Personal blog" posts on the Frontpage.
-Find the "Show Personal Blogposts" button by the Frontpage Posts header, and click it.
+If you want to, you can opt into seeing "Personal blog" posts on the Frontpage.
+Click “Customize Feed”.

 Subscribing to mailing lists and newsletters